 He had a photographic memory.
 Every now and then we’d have time to rehearse.
 We’d sit around the table and read our scenes.
 Vince would read a script once and he knew every line.
 Every dot, every comma.
 He knew everything.
 Sam Jaffe and I had difficulty, especially with the latin terms.
 Vince would just glance down and he’d get every paragraph, like that.
 Jaffe and I used to look at each other and go, “Wow.”

 It was also his downfall, because he never bothered to study, to learn his lines.
 He was a much better actor than he gave himself a chance to be.
 He had charm.
 He had a great voice.
 He sang very well.
-He had an incredible since of humor.
+He had an incredible sense of humor.
 He was quick as a cat.
 Very witty.

 I’ve heard a couple of things about Edwards during the production of Ben Casey.
 One was that he spent all his time at the racetrack.